 Even if your business doesn’t close down over the New Zealand summer holidays, it’s likely your customers are taking some time off, at least until after New Year.
-And of course this is even more probable if your customers are other businesses.
-Which could mean that, depending on your invoicing and payment cycles, you’re looking at 6-8 weeks without money coming in.
+And of course, this is even more probable if your customers are other businesses.
+Depending on your invoicing and payment cycles, you could be looking at 6-8 weeks without money coming in.

 Do your homework